appunite/Loudius/.github/pull_request_template.md

 All those checkboxes should be marked before submitting the PR -->

-- [ ] Functionality covered by unit tests
+- [ ] Functionality is covered by unit tests
-- [ ] Functionality covered by integration tests
+- [ ] Functionality is covered by integration tests
-- [ ] I have updated PR description with relevant information
+- [ ] I've updated PR description with relevant information
+- [ ] I've done self code review
-- [ ] I have manually tested if the code and app works
+- [ ] I've manually tested if the code and app works